PluginHub

 PluginHub checks for updates by reading each vendor's public version source: a manifest, a downloads page, or a changelog.
 Two buckets hold plugins we couldn't confirm:

-Unavailable: a vendor we cover, but don't have an accurate way to check their version source right now.
-This can be a temporary issue (a page that didn't respond this refresh, retries automatically next time) or an ongoing limitation (a vendor whose version page is bot-blocked, login-gated, or hasn't been published in an accessible way).
+Manual check: Vendors that require a manual check.
+Either their site doesn't publish version data PluginHub can read, or they deliver updates through their own installer app.
+We're working to move vendors from this tab into active checker status.
+This can be a temporary issue (a page that didn't respond this refresh, retries automatically next time) or an ongoing limitation.
 As we find better sources, or as vendors make their versions available to us directly, these move back into the Updates / Up-to-date tabs.

 Yes please!
 Email us at support@pluginhubapp.com and we'd be glad to get you in the system.
 Ideally we would love to create a simple JSON code pipeline to access future product and version numbers quickly and easily.

 Yes!
-The $19.99 tier covers two activations.
+The lowest priced tier covers two activations.
 Higher tiers allow for 5, or 10 activations.

 Yes, our license system allows for deactivation and reauthorization on a new machine.
 Select License in the PluginHub menu bar to manage your activation.
 If you run into any issues, email support@pluginhubapp.com.